adamgreig/agg-kicad/scripts/README.md

 Generate IPC-compliant chip packages.
 The list of packages to generate and their parameters are specified at the start of the file.

+## jstpamod.py

+Generate JST-PA connector footprints in top/side entry, pth and smd, in different pin counts.

+## panelise.py

+Step-repeat a `.kicad_pcb` PCB with a given pitch and number of repeats, generating a new `.kicad_pcb` file.

+`python3 panelise.py /tmp/in.kicad_pcb 2 30 2 10 /tmp/out.kicad_pcb`